 • Meanwhile, heat milk and butter in a small saucepan over low heat until warm, then keep warm until needed.

-• Drain then return potatoes to dry pot.
-Place over medium heat on the stove top.
+• Drain the potatoes then return the potatoes to a dry pot.
+Place over medium heat on the stovetop.
 Add milk/butter mixture to the pot.
 Mash potatoes until smooth. *Add a bit more milk, if needed.
 Taste and add salt and freshly ground pepper, to taste.
 Cover and set aside (or cover and refrigerate if making ahead).

 • Preheat the oven to 400F.

 • Make the Filling: Heat 2 Tbsp butter in a large skillet over medium heat.
-Add the onions and cook until softened and starting to turn golden a bit.
+Add the onions and cook until softened and just starting to turn golden.
 Add the Worcestershire, ketchup, chicken broth, parsley and thyme to the skillet.
-Simmer over medium heat until liquid reduces by half.
-Add the corned beef and reduce heat slightly.
-Simmer 3-4 minutes or until there is only a bit of liquid left in the mixture (don't let all of it cook off).
+Simmer over medium heat until the liquid reduces by half.
+Add the corned beef and reduce the heat slightly.
+Simmer for 3-4 minutes or until there is only a bit of liquid left in the mixture (don't let all of it cook off).
 Taste the mixture and add additional salt and freshly ground pepper, as needed.

-• Spoon filling into a small baking dish (8-inch round-ish).
-Spoon mashed potatoes over-top in an even layer.
+• Spoon the filling into a small baking dish (8-inch round-ish).
+Spoon mashed potatoes over top in an even layer.
 Top with shredded cheese, then sprinkle with bread crumbs.
+To catch any bubbleovers, place the baking dish on top of a baking sheet.

-• Bake in preheated oven for about 30 minutes, or until filling is heated through and bubbling and top is lovely and golden.
+• Bake in a preheated oven for about 30 minutes, or until the filling is heated through and bubbling and the top is lovely and golden.

 Notes

-Be sure to read the Cook's Notes above the Recipe Card, where I share some valuable tips, options, substitutions and variations for this recipe!
+Be sure to read the notes above this Recipe Card, where I share some valuable tips, options, substitutions and variations for this recipe!
+You’ll also find step-by-step photos that you might find helpful.

 Cuisine: American, Canadian